ShlomoStept/Active-Recall-Scheduler/README.md

 #### Notes:
-> the Active-Recall_Scheduler.jar file should be placed inside another folder,
+> The Active-Recall_Scheduler.jar file should be placed inside another folder,
 >  since the first time it is opened it will create the database files and folders inside whatever directory .jar is inside